What are the Known Causes Cerebral Palsy?

 If a doctor or hospital’s negligence caused harm to your child, your family deserves to be compensated.
 Cerebral palsy can put incredible strain on a family, and treatment can cost upwards of $1 million.

 If your child’s cerebral palsy was caused by medical malpractice, why should this financial burden fall on the family?
-To discuss your legal options, free of charge, call 1-855-833-3707.
+To discuss your family’s legal options, contact a cerebral palsy attorney.